“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The Relief Society president oversees these activities.
 She may ask a counselor or another sister to take the lead in planning and carrying them out (see 9.3.4).
 Presidencies discuss activities with the bishop as part of their planning.

 As followers of Jesus Christ, sisters have a responsibility to reach out in love to those in need.
 Individually and as a Relief Society, they seek ways to serve others in the ward and community.
-Where available, JustServe.org suggests community service opportunities.
+Where it is available, JustServe.org suggests community service opportunities.

 For more information about how members of the Relief Society and elders quorum care for those in need, see 22.6.2.